prantlf/mandelbrot-set/README.md

   type="module"></script>
 ```

-Place the web component where you want to see the form:
+Place the web component where you want to see it and set its attributes.
+The attribute `for` may to point to a graph element by its ID, if you want to wire them automatically:

 ```html
 <mandelbrot-set-form id="settings" for="graph"></mandelbrot-set-form>